Hello Girls of World War I

 American telephone girls on arrival for “hello” duty in France.
 They all can speak both English and French, March 1918.

-The women, after readmittance to the building, restored operations within an hour.
-They subsequently won a commendation from the chief signal officer of the First Army.
-Grace Banker, a chief operator, even received a Distinguished Service Medal for her wartime service.
+Upon readmittance to the building, the women, with their characteristic efficiency, restored operations within a mere hour.
+Their swift action and dedication earned them a commendation from the chief signal officer of the First Army.
+Grace Banker, a chief operator, was even awarded a Distinguished Service Medal for her wartime service.

 Unbeknownst to the women operators and their immediate officers, the Army's legal counsel ruled internally on March 20, 1918.
 The women were not soldiers but contract employees, even though they had not seen or signed any contracts.